FlowFuse/website/src/blog/2024/01/soc2.md

 ---
-title: FlowFuse is now SOC 2 Type 1 compliant
+title: FlowFuse is now SOC 2 Type 1 Compliant
 subtitle: FlowFuse's Path to SOC 2 Compliance - A Testament to Our Commitment to Security
 date: 2024-01-15
 authors: ["grey-dziuba"]